XtracT/mealiemate/README.md

 - To the Mealie community for their awesome recipe manager.
 - To Home Assistant for making smart home integrations so powerful and flexible.
-- To OpenAI for providing the GPT models that power the intelligent features.
 - And to all contributors who help make open-source projects thrive!